heltilda/cicada/README.txt

-Cicada script is a simple, interpreted language that can be extended with the user's own C/C++ code.
-For details, see the website:
+Cicada is a minimal scripting language that talks to C.  For details, see the website:

 http://heltilda.github.io/cicada